 Solicitors have to pay out various other expenses on behalf of clients ranging from Land or Probate Registry fees, to Court fees, experts’ fees, and so on.
 We have no obligation to make such payments unless you have provided us with the funds for that purpose.
 VAT is payable on certain expenses.

 We accept payment by cheque which should be made payable to Samuel Phillips Law Firm (unless directed otherwise by the firm), Bank Giro Credits, BACS, CHAPS and Electronic Transfer.
-We also have the facility to accept all major debit/credit cards (we do not accept American Express), please discuss with your solicitor at the point of instruction for further information.
+We also have the facility to accept all major debit/credit cards (we do not except American Express), please discuss with your solicitor at the point of instruction for further information.

 Monies due to you from us will be paid by cheque or BACS.
 We can also pay you by Faster Payment or Electronic Transfer but there is a charge for this service.
 We will not pay you cash, and payment(s) will not be made payable to a third party.